Santoshrawal1125/SchoolManagementSystem/README.md

 - `SchoolManagement.postman_environment.json` — Environment variables with URLs and token placeholders

 ### How to use Postman files
+   The json file to import is inside the project.
 1. **Import the Postman collection**

     - Open Postman and click **File > Import**